ipspace/netlab/docs/plugins/bonding.md

 Additional interface level attributes:
 * **bonding.ifindex** (int,mandatory) -- the interface index for the bonding device; links with matching ifindex are bonded together
 * **bonding.primary** (bool) -- optional flag to mark this interface as primary, default *False*.
-If none of the interfaces is marked as `primary`, the selection is left to the Linux default behavior
+If none of the interfaces are marked as `primary`, the selection is left to the Linux default behavior

 ## Examples